hybridgroup/cylon-mqtt/README.markdown

 Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics and physical computing using Node.js

-This repository contains the Cylon adaptor for the MQTT messaging protocol.
+This repository contains the Cylon.js adaptor/driver for the MQTT messaging protocol.
+It uses the MQTT.js node module (https://github.com/adamvr/MQTT.js) created by [@adamvr](https://github.com/adamvr) and [@mcollina](https://github.com/mcollina) thank you!

-For more information about Cylon, check out the repo at https://github.com/hybridgroup/cylon
+For more information about Cylon.js, check out the repo at https://github.com/hybridgroup/cylon

 ## Getting Started